Your baby’s sight will become the lens through which they will perceive and learn about the various properties of the world.

-The vision takes up 30% of our cortex, compared to the 8% of touch and just the 3% of hearing.
+The vision is one of the most sophisticated aspects of human development.
+It takes up 30% of our cortex, compared to the 8% of touch and just the 3% of hearing.
 Each of the two optic nerves carrying information from the retina to the brain consist of millions of fibers.

 Depending on the timing and level of electrical activity, axons either lose their synapses or link into accurate targets.
-This evolutionary adaptive process is called synaptic pruning; the “fittest” or most active connections that complete this wiring journey are able to successfully refine this crude map into a more precise representation of visual space.
+This evolutionary adaptive process is called synaptic pruning; the “fittest” or most active connections that complete this wiring journey can successfully refine this crude map into a more precise representation of visual space.

 A particular visual skill first begins when synapses initially form in its underlying circuit.
-Afterwards, it is subject to modification by experience only if synapses have undergone the refinement phase.
+Afterward, it is subject to modification by experience only if synapses have undergone the refinement phase.
 However, given that different parts of the visual system undergo refinement at different times, this period of sensitivity to visual input differs among individuals.
 Vision is highly malleable until age two, following a decline until reaching ages 8 and 9.

-It seems to be the case.
-Most of us are raised in “carpentered” environments, or surrounded by rectangular buildings and houses, so we have slightly better acuity for both horizontal and vertical orientations than other objects such as diagonal orientations.
+It seems to be the case!
+Most of us are raised in “carpentered” environments or surrounded by rectangular buildings and houses, so we have slightly better acuity for both horizontal and vertical orientations than other objects such as diagonal orientations.
 In contrast, Canadian Indians that have been raised in more traditional teepee-shaped “houses” have a better acuity for oblique angles than those raised in normal department/house-like environments.
-So there is a correlation between these two.
+So there is a correlation between these two!

 Early childhood visual experience does have a long-lasting impact on perception and visual circuits wired in the brain.
 Might this subtle difference in a baby’s sight influence whether they’ll become an artist or a soccer player?
 It might!